HAL to open office in Malaysia

-"It will reinforce commitment of India in supporting the Malaysian Defence Forces and industry for sustainable aerospace and defence landscape in Malaysia", it said.

-HAL had submitted a proposal to the Ministry of Defence (MINDEF), Malaysia, in October 2021 for the supply of 18 FLIT LCAs against a global tender issued by RMAF.
-"The final winner of the tender is expected to be declared soon by Malaysian authorities.
-LCA Tejas stands a fair chance of selection in the bid as it meets all the parameters sought by RMAF," according to HAL.
+In October 2021, HAL submitted a proposal to Malaysia’s Ministry of Defence to supply 18 Tejas LCA responding to a global tender that the Royal Malaysian Air Force had floated.

+“The final winner of the tender is expected to be declared soon by Malaysian authorities.
+LCA Tejas stands a fair chance of selection in the bid as it meets all the parameters sought by RMAF,” HAL said.

+Ajay Bhatt, the minister of state for defence informed the Parliament earlier this month that Argentina, Australia, Egypt, USA, Indonesia and Philippines too evinced interest in the indigenous combat jet.

+India spent 38 years and thousands of crores in developing the Light Combat Aircraft from scratch.
+Last year, the Defence Ministry approved a Rs 48,000 crore deal to procure 83 advanced versions of the LCA Tejas after satisfactory performance of the first two batches.

+Bengaluru-based aviation major is also pitching for a maintenance contract to service the RMAF’s Su-30 MKM fleet, which is experiencing problems in servicing the Russian aircraft due to the ongoing Russia-Ukraine conflict.

-Further, being one of the largest producers of Russian origin Su-30 aircraft, HAL said it has capabilities to extend the required support to RMAF for Su-30 MKM fleet which is facing low serviceability issues due to ongoing Russia-Ukraine crisis.
-HAL can support RMAF for upgrading their Hawk fleet as well.
+“Being one of the largest producers of Russian origin Su-30 aircraft, HAL has capabilities to extend the required support to RMAF for Su-30 MKM fleet which is facing low serviceability issues due to the ongoing Russia-Ukraine crisis,” the company said.
+Moreover, it can extend support to upgrade the Malaysia Hawk fleet as well.

-Other HAL platforms like HTT-40, Do-228, Advanced Light Helicopter (ALH), and Light Combat Helicopter (LCH) have the potential to be inducted by RMAF in future, the statement said "Considering the above factors, HAL’s office in Kuala Lumpur will take up market promotion of HAL’s range of products and services not only in Malaysia but in the entire South East Asia," HAL said.

-The office will also contribute in increasing serviceability of existing platforms being operated by RMAF and for neighbouring Air Forces in the region, it was stated.
-The MoU was signed by GM, LCA, HAL, Ravi K and Major (R) Mohd Husairi Bin Mat Zain of Forte Drus, the official representative of HAL in Malaysia.
-Defence Secretary Ajay Kumar, High Commissioner of India in Malaysia, B N Reddy and Additional Secretary (Defence Production) Sanjay Jaju, were among those present on the occasion.
+The HAL announcement comes at a time when military relations between India and Malaysia are on an upswing.

+Defence Secretary Ajay Kumar on Thursday met Dato Sri Muez Abd Aziz, Secretary General in the Ministry of Defence, Malaysia and discussed greater defence cooperation between the two countries including the defence ministry.

 Check out DH's latest videos